thom4parisot/photography/source/_posts/2015/ferme-du-bec-hellouin.md

       region: Normandy
       country: France
     comment: >
-      The soil gets covered to protect it from the cold but also to stimulates organic life and attract worms to upper layers.
+      The soil gets covered to protect it from the cold but also to stimulate organic life and to attract worms to upper layers.
   - src: 10220001.jpg
     date: 2015-03-19
     location: